-This is one of the most widely recognized species of hydrangeas.
-It boasts a plentiful number of cultivars.
-The species is divided into two groups: the Hortensias (or “mopheads”) have globe-shaped flowers made up of large male flowers, and the Lacecaps have flattened flower heads, with central, female blossoms ringed in larger, male blossoms.
+This is one of the most widely recognized species of hydrangeas, and it boasts a plentiful number of cultivars.
+The species is divided into two groups: the hortensias (or “mopheads”) have globe-shaped flowers made up of large male flowers, and the lacecaps have flattened flower heads, with central, female blossoms ringed in larger, male blossoms.

 - Genus : Hydrangea